ckane30691/Qix/README.md

 `util.js` - This script will handle vectors

-`ship_line.js` - This script will hold all the logic for the line drawn by the ship when the player presses the draw key
+`ship_line.js` - This script will hold the definition for the `ShipLine` objects drawn by the ship when the player presses the draw key

+`capture.js` - This script will hold the definition for the capture objects that are created when a player completes a ship line

 ## Implementation Timeline
 #### Over the weekend